About

 These words are “emet,” true.

-Gur Aryeh argues for the literal interpretation of their crime, while conceding Rashi's point, based on that of Rabbi Eliezer, that they also made an improper halachic ruling in the presence of Moshe Rabbeinu.
-This point should serve as a warning to those who usurp Jewish Tradition.
-HaShem will not accept “strange” or “alien” offerings.
+Gur Aryeh argues for a more literal interpretation (i.e., that the incense was of alien origin and not as ordered by God) while conceding Rashi's point, based on that of Rabbi Eliezer, that they also made an improper halachic ruling in the presence of Moshe Rabbeinu.

-The bulk of the parsha goes on to describe the various laws of Kashrut, animal slaughter, and so on.
+The bulk of the Parsha goes on to describe the various laws of Kashrut, animal slaughter, and so on.

 Consider, if one wishes to be a mechanic, a doctor, a lawyer, a burger flipper, or anything else in this life, one must learn what is required for success and perfect that skill set.
 Why would emunah and prayer be any different?
 Motivating faith (or emunah) must be intentionally developed through accurate knowledge, personal experience, and intention (kavanah).
 Such emunah enlightens and empowers our prayers.
 A person who properly understands the Torah (the Jewish Scriptures and revelations) and invests time in Hitbodedut (personal payer) will develop deep emunah and prayer.
 Through emunah, one merits a powerful prayer life and experiences great unshakable joy and contentment.